cpeytier/OIC_Process_Labs/Lab1.md

 ![](media/6964e286bab9df4b9f56952fba73a1e0.png)

-**Making the integration known to your Process Application
+ ### STEP 7: Making the integration known to your Process Application

 1. From *OIC Home Page,* go to *Process -\> Process Application* and open your